 \section{ED-Copilot for Diagnostic Assistance}

-With \benchmark, we develop \method{}, a method to provide (time)-cost-effective diagnostic assistance for ordering informative laboratory groups to flag patients at high risk for critical outcome and lengthened ED stay.
-We first provide a high-level description of \method, followed by how it is trained.
-Training \method\ involves a supervised fine-tuning stage for adapting the pre-trained language model (PLM) (e.g. BioGPT) backbone to our task, followed by an RL stage that selects laboratory groups to reduce time-cost.
-At the end of this section, we discuss how \method~conducts inference.
+We use \benchmark\ to develop \method, which offers cost-effective diagnostic assistance by minimizing the number of laboratory groups required to identify high-risk patients.
+This section is organized as follows.
+First, we provide a high-level overview of \method, see Figure \ref{fig:overview} for a visualization.
+Then, we detail its training process which consists of two stages: supervised fine-tuning to adapt the pre-trained language model (PLM) (e.g., BioGPT) to our prediction task, followed by RL to select laboratory groups that reduce time-costs.
+Finally, we discuss how \method\ conducts inference.